-Till now, delivered insulin in the form of a pill has been challenging.
+Till now, delivering insulin in the form of a pill has been challenging.
 It is like that since insulin is a big molecule.
-Molecule which would be destroyed by the digestive acids and enzymes before it would reach the bloodstream.
+A molecule that would be destroyed by the digestive acids and enzymes before it would reach the bloodstream.

 However, the issue with the current insulin treatments is not their form.
 But the fact that they are not able to control the blood sugar levels efficiently and automatically as the normal pancreatic cells.

 Therefore, transplants of pancreatic cells might solve this issue.
 But the problem is that these cell transplants are usually expensive.
-Also there is need of donor cells which are in short supply, immune-suppressing medications.
+Also, there is a need for donor cells which are in short supply, immune-suppressing medications.

 For this study, the researchers adopted an ambitious approach to making artificial cells, which to a great extent, will do the same as the natural pancreatic cells.

 These artificial cells are made with a more simplified version in comparison to the normal cell.
 The main innovation is that these particular cells have specially made, insulin-stuffed vesicles.

 A rise in the blood sugar levels causes chemical changes in the vesicle coating, which induces the vesicles to begin fusing with the outer membrane of the artificial cells and as a result release the insulin payloads.